partofthething/ace/README.md

 1. L. BREIMAN and J. H. FRIEDMAN, "Estimating optimal transformations for multiple regression and correlation," Journal of the American Statistical Association, 80, 580 (1985).

 2. J. H. FRIEDMAN and W. STUETZLE, "Smoothing of scatterplots," ORION-003, Standfort University (1982).

+3. D. WANG and M. MURPHY, "Estimating optimal transformations for multiple regression using the ACE algorithm," Journal of Data Science, 2, 329 (2004).